All Products

 GROUP BY deptno;

-• When you use the GROUP BY clause, the SELECT list can only consist of aggregate functions or columns that are part of the GROUP BY clause.
+• When you use the GROUP BY clause, the SELECT list can consist of only aggregate functions and columns in the GROUP BY clause.

 • ORDER BY must be followed by LIMIT N.

 • The SELECT expression does not support subqueries.
-To use subqueries, you can rewrite the code to include a JOIN clause.
+To use subqueries, rewrite the code to include a JOIN clause.

-• The JOIN clause does not support Cartesian projects.
-You can replace the JOIN clause with MAPJOIN.
+• The JOIN clause does not support Cartesian products.
+You can use MAPJOIN as an alternative.

-• UNION ALL must be replaced with subqueries.
+• UNION ALL must be used with subqueries.

-• The subquery that is specified in the IN or NOT IN clause must contain only one column and return a maximum of 1,000 rows.
+• The subquery that is specified in the IN or NOT IN clause can contain only one column and return up to 1,000 rows.
 Otherwise, use the JOIN clause.